 There are many levels of anesthesia.
 The kind your doctor recommends for you will depend on the complexity of your surgery.
 Some procedures may only need the immediate area to be numb, usually requiring a local anesthetic.
 Others demand complete unconsciousness, meaning you’ll be under general anesthesia.
 In this case, you shouldn’t eat after midnight the night before your appointment.
 You’ll also need a ride home and someone to look after you for a day when you go home.

 During the first few days after surgery, your doctor will likely recommend a lot of sleep, ice, and soft foods.
 It’s important that you listen to their advice during this time.
 Most infections tend to occur because of improper recovery at home.
 If you experience anything amiss like sudden excessive bleeding or increasing discomfort as time goes on, call our office.

 Request a Consultation

 Now that you have an idea of what to expect in general for oral surgery, it’s time to dig in on the details for yours.
-We’ve served countless patients in the Cathedral City, CA, area, and we can’t wait to count you among our many success stories.
+We’ve served countless patients and we can’t wait to count you among our many success stories.
 Call Desert Dental Alternatives at (760) 324-4450 or send us a message to schedule your consultation.